Marchand, Swayman give Bruins 4-2 win, Canes lead series 2-1 - NewsBreak

 Vincent Trocheck and Jaccob Slavin scored for Carolina, and backup goalie Pyotr Kochetkov made 24 saves in his first career playoff start.
 He took over in Game 2 after starter Antti Raanta was injured in a collision with Pastrnak.

+“Obviously, that’s a huge goal for them,” Slavin said.
+“Our power play should be giving us momentum, not taking it away.”

-Five minutes into second, Marchand fought off the puck along the boards and headed for the slot, where he picked up Patrice Bergeron’s deflected shot and went high over Kochetkov — Boston’s first lead over Carolina in 325 minutes, 41 seconds this season.
+Five minutes into second, Marchand fought for the puck along the boards and headed for the slot, where he picked up Patrice Bergeron’s deflected shot and went high over Kochetkov.
+It was Boston's first lead over the Hurricanes since eliminating them in the first round of the 2020 postseason.

+“We know what the issue was,” Hurricanes coach Rod Brind'Amour said.
+“We had a decent first period and then the power play gave up a shorty and they got some life out of it.”

 The Hurricanes took back-to-back penalties late in the second, and soon after the 5-on-3 became a one-man advantage, Pastrnak wristed one in from the left circle to make it 3-1.